 The Steel City World Cup is a grand celebration of Pittsburgh’s vibrant and growing global community — a story that is shared through cultural expression and soccer: The Beautiful Game.

 In early summer of each year, the Steel City World Cup hosts up to 32 teams from 32 countries around the world for one of the most culturally diverse events in the region.
-Over the course of two weekends, nearly 1,000 players, fans, and volunteers come together for the experience which features dozens of soccer games, food, music, and celebration.
-The event culminates at Highmark Stadium where the two final teams compete in the Championship Match as part of “Celebration of Cultures” night at the Riverhounds.
+Over the course of the tournament, nearly 1,000 players, fans, and volunteers come together for the experience which features dozens of soccer games, food, music, and celebration.

 The goals of the Steel City World Cup are to: